Official Opposition Shadow Cabinet of the 43rd Legislative Assembly of British Columbia: Shadow cabinet composition and shuffles

 On March 7, 2025, the critic for the Attorney General Dallas Brodie was expelled from the Conservative Party caucus and the shadow cabinet after she was recorded mocking victims of residential schools.
 Immediately afterwards Tara Armstrong (the critic for Social Development and Poverty Reduction) and Jordan Kealy (the critic for Agriculture Expansion and Food Security) resigned from the Conservative caucus in protest.

 On September 22, 2025, Elenore Sturko (who held the shadow portfolio of Solicitor General and Public Safety) was ejected from the Conservative caucus.

-The Conservative Party has not yet announced who will be replacing their shadow portfolios.
+Amelia Boultbee (the critic for Children and Family Development) resigned from caucus on October 20.

+On December 3, 2025, Rustad was removed as party leader and was replaced by Trevor Halford on an interim basis.
+Following a brief leadership dispute, Rustad officially resigned as leader on December 4.

+In May 2026, Kerry-Lynne Findlay was elected BC Conservative leader.
+Heather Maahs was appointed as leader of the Opposition by Findlay in June 2026.

+In August and September 2026, several BC Conservative MLAs left or were expelled from the party: Peter Milobar, Ian Paton, Rosalyn Bird, Teresa Wat, Brennan Day, Bruce Banman, Á'a:líya Warbus, Donegal Wilson, Scott McInnis, Halford, Rustad, Linda Hepner, and Claire Rattée.
+Findlay resigned on September 20, and was succeeded by Lorne Doerkson as interim leader.